What causes young-onset dementia?

 Read more about why someone with a learning disability is more likely to develop dementia and the ways in which they can be supported to live well with the condition.

-Dementia with Lewy bodies
+Dementia with Lewy bodies (DLB)

-This type of dementia is caused by the build-up of tiny protein deposits (Lewy bodies) in the brain.
-About 5% of younger people with dementia may have dementia with Lewy bodies.
-Lewy bodies also cause Parkinson’s disease and about one third of people with Parkinson’s eventually develop dementia.
+Dementia with Lewy bodies is caused by the build-up of tiny protein deposits (Lewy bodies) in the brain.
+DLB is less common in younger people with dementia than in older people.
+Lewy bodies also cause Parkinson’s disease and about one-third of people with Parkinson’s eventually develop dementia.